kylebebak/react-redux-query/README.md

 - `save`: stores fetcher response
 - `update`: like save, but takes an updater function, which receives the response at key and must return a response, `undefined`, or `null`; returning `undefined` is a NOOP, while returning `null` removes data at key from query branch
-- `updateData`: updates data (mainly for internal use, because it can modify query metadata)
+- `updateData`: updates query data object (you probably don't need to use this)

 These are really action creators (functions that return action objects).
 You can use the first two to overwrite the response at a given key in the query branch.
 For example, in a save user callback: